cytopia/pwncat/README.md

 Like the original implementation of `netcat`, when using **TCP**, `pwncat` (in client and listen mode) will automatically quit, if the network connection has been terminated, properly or improperly.
 In case the remote peer does not terminate the connection, or in **UDP** mode, `pwncat` will stay open.

-Have a look at the following illustratoins to better understand the behaviour:
+Have a look at the following commands to better understand this behaviour:

 ```bash
 # [Valid HTTP request] Does not quit, web server keeps connection intact